Skip To Content Privacy Page

 Agency: Parks Department

-Parks Fire Mitigation funds are used to implement and maintain large-scale wildfire fuel reduction projects that mitigate the threat of wildfire to neighboring communities and enhance access and response capabilites of local and state fire agencies.
+Funds from PRKFM are used to implement and maintain large-scale wildfire fuel reduction projects that mitigate the threat of wildfire to neighboring communities and enhance access and response capabilities of local and state fire agencies.

 Agency: Parks Department